Nursing RN Technology

 1. Reflective Essay

 Please provide one essay of 300 words or less.

 - Briefly describe (3-5 sentences) why you have chosen to become a Registered Nurse.

-- List your top three characteristics that will make you successful as a nursing student and how they will help you become a good Registered Nurse.
+- List the top three characteristics that will make you successful as a nursing student and how they will help you become a good Registered Nurse.

 - Essay must be in Times New Roman, size 12 font, double-spaced with one inch margins on all sides, with the text aligned to the left only.

 - The file name for the essay should include the following information: Essay “career exploration” followed by applicant last name.